 Wildlife Viewing

 Fires and dogs are not permitted on the island anytime due to the wildlife sensitive areas.
-Please do not disturb the wildlife.

 Part of the San Juan Islands National Wildlife Refuge, Turn Island is only accessible by boat and is best reached via Jackson Beach on San Juan Island, or via Anacortes.
 Visitors can set up camp on a small butte above the beach, or enjoy some chill time before paddling through the islands.
 You also can head across the water to the shops and eateries of nearby Friday Harbor.
 U.S. Fish and Wildlife Service owns the land, and Washington State Parks manages campsites and restrooms.